saveourtool/diktat/info/guide/guide-chapter-5.md

 Functions are the smallest unit of combinable and reusable code.
 They should have clean logic, **high cohesion**, and **low coupling** to organize the code effectively.
 The code in functions should be simple and not conceal the author's original intentions.

 Additionally, it should have a clean abstraction, and control statements should be used straightforwardly.
 The side effects (code that does not affect a function's return value but affects global/object instance variables) should not be used for state changes of an object.
 The only exceptions to this are state machines.

 Kotlin is [designed](https://www.slideshare.net/abreslav/whos-more-functional-kotlin-groovy-scala-or-java) to support and encourage functional programming, featuring the corresponding built-in mechanisms.
-Also, it supports standard collections, and sequences feature methods that enable functional programming (for example, `apply`, `with`, `let`, and `run`), Kotlin Higher-Order functions, function types, lambdas, and default function arguments.
+Also, it supports standard collections and sequences feature methods that enable functional programming (for example, `apply`, `with`, `let`, and `run`), Kotlin Higher-Order functions, function types, lambdas, and default function arguments.
 As [previously discussed](#r4.1.3), Kotlin supports and encourages the use of immutable types, which in turn motivates programmers to write pure functions that avoid side effects and have a corresponding output for specific input.
 The pipeline data flow for the pure function comprises a functional paradigm.
 It is easy to implement concurrent programming when you have chains of function calls, where each step features the following characteristics:
 1. Simplicity